Seilamuk/Seilamuk-/Android/Android-InApp-Documentation.md

 <uses-permission android:name="android.permission.BLUETOOTH" />
 ```

-> The last five permissions are optional, but highly recommended for better performance.
+> The last four permissions are optional, but highly recommended for better performance.
 > StartApp SDK doesn't request location updates proactively but only uses the last known location.

 <a name="Activities & Service" />